Why Your Post’s Instagram Location Matters

 Previously, we always manually set the location tags after scheduling content but you can now actually schedule the location tags straight from Sked Social, phew!
 Here’s how.

-Adding Location Tags to Your Posts Using Sked Social
+Adding Instagram Location Tags to Your Posts Using Sked Social

-To get started, log in to Sked Social and click on your ‘Billing/Profile Settings’ in the sidebar menu.
+To start tagging your Instagram location, log in to Sked Social and click on your ‘Billing/Profile Settings’ in the sidebar menu.
 Then, scroll down until you find the location tagging section and enable location tagging (see below).

-Then, when you want to add a location tag to your post, start typing its name in the ‘Location’ field while you’re creating a post.
+Then, when you want to add an Instagram location tag to your post, start typing its name in the ‘Location’ field while you’re creating a post.
 Once it pops up in the search box, click on it to tag it in your post.